lupyuen/lupyuen.github.io/src/auto.md

 # What's Next

+After flipping the jumper and smashing the button on BL602 for the past 14 months, I'm so glad we have an automated way to Flash and Test BL602!

 TODO

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.